-Being a teenager can be rough, hopeful, frustrating, encouraging, and it always comes with big emotions.
-I love working with teens because it’s a critical time when you need to have someone supportive in your corner.
-A lot of teens understand “issues” they’re struggling with but they don’t understand mental health very well.
+I love working with young adults and teens.
+Being this age can be rough, hopeful, frustrating, encouraging, and it always comes with big emotions.
+It’s a critical time when you need to have someone supportive in your corner.
+A lot of people understand “issues” they’re struggling with but they don’t understand mental health very well.
 Learning strategies of how to take care of yourself and how to understand what you’re feeling can be helpful.
 There’s a lot of exploration going on – gender identity, social groups, substance use, screen addiction, dating, study habits.
 It can seem like the conversation is all about taking other people’s advice, but therapy is about learning to listen to your own advice.

 Therapy is a setting and an opportunity to learn to create a space where we can explore, challenge, and resolve.

 - It gives us the space to re-explore how we’ve always addressed difficult moments

 - It helps us create another way of telling our stories with compassion and understanding.
 We don’t have to be defined by what has happened to us in our past.

 - It shows us what coping skills, strategies, and means of survival we’ve been using to get past difficult moments in our lives.
 Sometimes we learned ways to cope that aren’t really working anymore — often we were taught to cope that way by people we trust, or we were doing the best we could to survive.
 We can work on challenging those lessons/mindsets/patterns if they negatively impact our growth

 - It teaches us to see our own strengths – it took a lot of resilience and perseverance to get to where we are today, despite all that we have gone through.

 The Nuts & Bolts: What to Expect

 - We discuss our current coping skills: do they help?
 Do we use them enough?
 What gets in the way of us using our coping skills?
 Are they sufficient for what we need?